West Bank: Geography

 The West Bank has an area of 5628 or 5,640 km2, which comprises 21.2% of former Mandatory Palestine (excluding Jordan) and has generally rugged mountainous terrain.
-The total length of the land boundaries of the region are 404 km.
+The total length of the land boundaries of the region is 404 km.
 The terrain is mostly rugged dissected upland, some vegetation in the west, but somewhat barren in the east.
 The elevation span between the shoreline of the Dead Sea at −408 m to the highest point at Mount Nabi Yunis, at 1,030 m (3,379 ft) above sea level.
 The West Bank is landlocked; its highlands are the main recharge area for Israel's coastal aquifers.

 The West Bank has 220 km2 of water area, consisting of the northwestern quarter of the Dead Sea.

 There are few natural resources in the area except the highly arable land, which comprises 27% of the land area of the region.
 It is mostly used as permanent pastures (32% of arable land) and seasonal agricultural uses (40%).
 Forests and woodland comprise just 1%, with no permanent crops.

 Climate

 The climate in the West Bank is mostly Mediterranean, slightly cooler at elevated areas compared with the shoreline, west to the area.
 In the east, the West Bank includes the Judean Desert and the shoreline of the Dead Sea – both with dry and hot climate.

 In the most highly elevated areas in the northwest, annual rainfall is more than 27 inches (685 mm).
 This declines in the southwest and southeast to less than 4 inches (100 mm).
-Hilly terrains are used for sheep grazing and cultivating olives, cereals and fruits.
+Hilly terrains are used for sheep grazing and cultivating olives, cereals, and fruits.
 The Jordan River valley is also cultivated for various fruits and vegetables.